Functional Neurologic Disorder

 Treating FND

-• Psychotherapy: Psychotherapy involves having you talk with a licensed and trained mental health professional about negative or troublesome emotions, behaviors, and thoughts.
-Cognitive behavior therapy (CBT) can help you modify your thought patterns to change emotions, mood, or behavior.
-Psychodynamic therapy can help you identify and resolve patterns in your thoughts, beliefs, and emotions that may cause some of the neurological symptoms.
+• Psychotherapy: Psychotherapy involves talking with a licensed and trained mental health professional about negative or troublesome emotions, behaviors, and thoughts.
+Cognitive behavior therapy (CBT) can help a person modify their thought patterns to change emotions, mood, or behavior.
+Psychodynamic therapy can help people identify and resolve patterns in thoughts, beliefs, and emotions that may cause some of the neurological symptoms.
 Relaxation and mindfulness exercises can help reduce stress.
 Some individuals benefit from hypnosis to induce relaxation and lessen FND symptoms.

-• Other treatments: Transcranial magnetic stimulation (which uses magnetic fields generated outside your skull to stimulate nerve cells in the brain) is used to treat depression and anxiety and transcutaneous electrical stimulation (which uses low-voltage noninvasive electrical current to activate nerves) is used to relieve pain.
+• Other treatments: Some studies of transcranial magnetic stimulation (TMS), which uses magnetic fields generated outside the skull to stimulate nerve cells in the brain, have shown promise, although results have been mixed.
+Transcutaneous electrical stimulation (TENS), which uses low-voltage noninvasive electrical current to activate nerves, can be useful for relieving certain pain in people with FND.

-If you have PNES with warning signs you may be able to learn techniques to avoid symptoms.
+People with functional or dissociative seizures should try to identify warning signs and learn techniques to avoid harm or injury during and after the seizure.
 Be aware that relapses and flare-ups often recur, despite treatment.

 What are the latest updates on functional neurologic disorder?

-Scientists funded by the NIH are working to better understand the underlying neuropathology of FND and are using magnetic resonance imaging to develop neuroimaging biomarkers—signs that may indicate risk of developing a disease or be used to monitor its progression—for FND and nonepileptic seizures.
-Among other research, investigators hope to develop a test to diagnose and better treat PNES and to test medications for PNES.
+NINDS, a component of NIH, the leading supporter of biomedical research in the world, is the primary federal funder of research on neurological disorders.
+Scientists funded by the NIH are working to better understand the underlying neurobiology and pathophysiology of FND using MRI (magnetic resonance imaging) to develop neuroimaging biomarkers—biological signs of disease that can be used for diagnosis, risk assessment, or to monitor progression—for FND.
+Among other research, investigators hope to develop a test to diagnose and better treat FND.

 file-medical